Table of Contents

 Reporting Wage And Hour Violations

 The Fair Labor Standards Act (FLSA) requires employers to pay at least the federal minimum wage and overtime pay (time and a half) for employees working over 40 hours a week.
-If your employer fails to meet these requirements, you may receive back pay for the wages they wrongly denied you.
+If your employer fails to meet these requirements, you may seek back pay for the wages they wrongly denied.

-Examples of wage violations include unpaid wages, such as failure to pay minimum wage, overtime pay, or reimburse business expenses.
+Examples of wage violations include unpaid wages, such as failure to pay minimum wage or overtime pay, or failure to reimburse business expenses.
 Employers may also violate labor laws by failing to provide required rest and meal breaks, itemized wage statements, or workers’ compensation insurance.
 These violations can cause financial hardship for employees, so they should report them as soon as possible.

-You can file a complaint with the Wage and Hour Division (WHD) of the U.S. Department of Labor:
+You can file a complaint with the Wage and Hour Division (WHD) of the DOL:

 - Online — File using the WHD complaint form.